 - The types of treatment you get

-Because there are no guarantees that you can hold on to, chronic cancer is hard to cope with.
-Talk to your doctor and the rest of your treatment team about any questions or concerns you have.
+Because there are no guarantees that you can hold on to, it can be hard to cope with chronic cancer.
+Talk to your doctor and the rest of your cancer care team about any questions or concerns you have.
 They know your situation best and may be able to give you some idea of what to expect.

 How do I know if I should keep getting treatment?

 For some people, getting cancer treatment helps them feel better and stronger.
 It also helps control the cancer so they can live longer.
 But for others, being in treatment works the opposite way – they may reach a point where it only makes them feel worse.
 Side effects might keep you from enjoying the life you have left.
 Only you can decide how you want to live your life.
 Of course, you’ll want to know how your family feels about it, too.
 Their feelings are important since they are living through the cancer with you.
 But keep in mind, the final decision is yours.

 When a person has had many different treatments that didn’t help stop the cancer, it may mean that it’s become resistant to all treatment.
 At this time you might want to weigh the possible limited benefit of a new treatment against the possible downsides, including the stress of getting treatment and the side effects that go with it.
 Everyone has a different way of looking at this.
 Talk to your cancer care team about what you can expect from treatment.
 They can help you make the best decision for yourself and your family.

 Palliative care focuses on relief of physical and emotional symptoms related to illness– it’s not expected to treat the cancer or other disease.
 The goal of palliative care is to make your life the best it can be at any time- before treatment, during treatment or after treatment.

 This means that symptoms like nausea, pain, tiredness, or shortness of breath are treated and controlled.
 Palliative care also helps with emotional symptoms such as stress and depression.
 Sometimes medicines are used, but other types of treatment such as physical therapy and counseling may also be used.